(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring the pork is cooked in its own fat provides the absolute secret to achieved a professional-grade rich mouthfeel.
+• Ensuring the pork is cooked in its own fat provides the absolute secret to achieved a rich mouthfeel.

 Nutritional Information(Per 1 bowl (250g))